Explore Philippines' Island Paradise

 Specialties: Strawberry shortcake, ube jam.

-Activities: Trek through the majestic, ancient rice terraces, explore Batad Village, and enjoy Banaue's cultural heritage.
+Activities: Trek through ancient rice terraces, explore Batad Village, enjoy cultural heritage.

-Activities: Island-hopping, snorkeling, and kayaking around the unique rock formations of the islands.
+Activities: Island-hopping, snorkeling, kayaking around unique rock formations.

 Accommodation: Island cottages, resorts in Lucap area.